harryzoneslr/ProductManagementUI/README.md

 2. Use commands 'ng serve --open'
 3. Visit localhost:4200 in the browser

+To start angular with Bootstrap4 theme:
+1. cd in /ProductManFront
+2. Use commands 'ng serve --open'
+3. Visit localhost:4200 in the browser

 To start springboot
 1. main()Enter the project and start directly in the main() method